SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Farfetch Limited Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of December 19...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-14, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Farfetch Limited.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+18, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Farfetch Limited.

 Shareholders who purchased shares of FTCH during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.